Signature Workshops

 (45-90 minutes)

-workshop can be geared toward different populations but all walk away with tools to:
+The workshop can be geared toward different populations, but all walk away with tools to:

 • identify harmful narratives that keep them from living their best life